Neural engineering: Fundamentals

 The core principles of neuroengineering revolve around understanding the interplay among neurons, neural networks, and the functions of the nervous system to create measurable models that facilitate the creation of devices capable of interpreting and controlling signals to generate meaningful responses.
 The primary focus of progress in this field lies in constructing theoretical models that mimic entire biological systems or their functional components found in nature.
-The central objective of this technological advancement phase is the integration of machinery with the nervous system.
-Progress in this area enables the monitoring and modulation of neural activity.
-For instance, because the mother-fetus interactions enable the child's nervous system to evolve with adequate biological sentience and provide first achievements in the cognitive development, studying the mother-fetus neurocognitive model paves the way to design noninvasive computer management by the brain and medical devices for noninvasive treatment of injured nervous systems.
+The central objective of this technological advancement phase is the integration of machinery with the nervous system, enabling the monitoring and modulation of neural activity..

 Neuroscience

-Messages that the body uses to influence thoughts, senses, movements, and survival are directed by nerve impulses transmitted across brain tissue and to the rest of the body.
-Neurons are the basic functional unit of the nervous system and are highly specialized cells that are capable of sending these signals that operate high and low-level functions needed for survival and quality of life.
+One of the main goals of neural engineering is to understand how the nervous system works.
+Messages that the body uses to influence thoughts, senses, and movements are directed by nerve impulses transmitted across brain tissue and to the rest of the body.
+Neurons are the basic functional units of the nervous system; they are highly specialized cells that are capable of sending these signals that operate high and low-level functions needed for survival and quality of life.
 Neurons have special electro-chemical properties that allow them to process information and then transmit that information to other cells.

 Neuronal activity is dependent upon neural membrane potential and the changes that occur along and across it.
 A constant voltage, known as the membrane potential, is normally maintained by certain concentrations of specific ions across neuronal membranes.
 Disruptions or variations in this voltage create an imbalance, or polarization, across the membrane.
 Depolarization of the membrane past its threshold potential generates an action potential, which is the main source of signal transmission, known as neurotransmission of the nervous system.
 An action potential results in a cascade of ion flux down and across an axonal membrane, creating an effective voltage spike train or "electrical signal" which can transmit further electrical changes in other cells.
-Signals can be generated by electrical, chemical, magnetic, optical, and other forms of stimuli that influence the flow of charges, and thus voltage levels across neural membranes.
+Signals can be generated by electrical, chemical, magnetic, optical, and other forms of stimuli that influence the flow of charges, and thus voltage levels, across neural membranes.

 Presynaptic and postsynaptic neuronal activities produce oscillations that have a dual function in brain networks: neuronal oscillations are influenced by spiking inputs, and, in turn, they affect the timing of spike outputs.
 Thus, neurons are both generators and recipients of electromagnetic fields.
 This fact means that neurons interact with other neurons' oscillations and, therefore, they may change their oscillations by interacting with other electromagnetic fields.
 Artificial impact of electric current and magnetic fields may alter brain activity.